icon-project/icon-project.github.io/docs/icon_network.md

 | Transaction fee | on  |
 | SCORE audit     | on  |

-To receive test ICX, please contact your account manager.
+To receive test ICX, please send email to `testicx@icon.foundation` with following information.

 ## Mainnet